cpatni/geoip-rest/README.md

 http://localhost/about

 ##License
 geoip-rest is licensed user GNU LESSER GENERAL PUBLIC LICENSE.

-geoip-rest requires MaxMind GeoIP database and usage of geoip-rest is subject to MaxMind GeoLite database licensing.
-MaxMind requires that the usage of API would only be allowed with the GeoLite databases, provided that MaxMind is credited as the source of the data.
+geoip-rest requires the usage of a local MaxMind database.
+Currently, their GeoLite databases may be used for free, provided that MaxMind is credited as the source of the data and the other terms of the Open Data License below are followed.

 http://geolite.maxmind.com/download/geoip/database/LICENSE.txt

-To waive the attribution requirement or to use one of the paid GeoIP databases, contact MaxMind.
+In order to waive the attribution requirement or, if you are planning on using one of the paid, GeoIP databases, please contact MaxMind at info@maxmind.com.